securitystreak/security-scripts/README.md

 # Security Scripts

-A collection of public offensive and defensive security related scripts.
+A collection of public offensive and defensive security related scripts for InfoSec students.

 Only run these in a controlled and authorized manner!